Anthony Cistaro

 Anthony Cistaro (born June 8, 1963) is an American actor.
 At an early age he moved to San Francisco, California, where his father was a career counselor and instructor at City College of San Francisco.
 His mother was a homemaker.
 Cistaro attended St. Ignatius College Preparatory and graduated in 1981.
-He currently resides in the Canadian province of British Columbia.

 Education and training

 He attended Loyola Marymount University in Los Angeles, California, and obtained a Bachelor of Arts-Double Major in French and Communication Arts, 1985.
 Additionally, he studied abroad at the American University of Paris.

 In Los Angeles he studied acting technique with Stella Adler, going on to the Institute for Advanced Theatre Training at Harvard University, where he performed in over 17 productions and graduated with a Professional Certificate in Acting in 1997.